 McAllen Car Accident FAQ

 Below, you’ll find the answers to some questions relevant to many McAllen car crash claims.
-If you have additional questions, your lawyer will be happy to answer them.
+If you have additional questions, your lawyer will happily answer them.

 If your single-car accident in McAllen was due to something that was beyond your control—and the result of someone else’s negligence—you may be able to win compensation through an injury claim.
 For example, you could hold the manufacturer of a defective car part responsible if that part caused your accident.

-Airbag injuries are actually quite common.
-If your airbag deployed too fast, failed to deploy, or otherwise injured you, you might be able to seek compensation from the manufacturer of the defective airbag.
+Airbag injuries are quite common.
+If your airbag deployed too fast, failed to deploy, or otherwise injured you, you might be able to seek compensation from the manufacturer for the defective airbag.

-Many car accident claims settle before going to court becomes necessary, but if the other side won’t negotiate or make a fair settlement offer, you might have to go to court to get the compensation you truly deserve.
+Many car accident claims are settled before going to court becomes necessary.
+Still, if the other side won’t negotiate or make a fair settlement offer, crash victims might have to go to court to get the compensation they deserve.

 You shouldn’t have to shoulder the financial burden in the aftermath of a crash that wasn’t your fault.
-To help ensure that you get the compensation you deserve, contact a lawyer at J.A.
+To help ensure you get the compensation you deserve, contact an auto accident attorney at J.A.
 Davis & Associates, LLP today.

 During our many years in practice, we’ve been proud to serve over 9,000 clients.
 With our many years of combined experience, we are confident that we can help you win your car accident claim.